appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls03-basic-layout.md

 ![Basic layout](/images/ch05-ls03-pr-01.png)

+### 2. Stack

+After competing the above image layout on your local device, replace column with stack and experiment with the differences between column and stack.
+Also use `Position` widgets inside stack.

+### 3. Flexible

+Try flexible inside a row or column and adding a child with the flex and fit properties.

+### 3. Expanded

+Try Expanded inside a row or column and adding a child .

+### 4. Make experimental ui between Flexible and Expanded

+Create one ui by wrapping Expanded and another by wrapping Flexible to see what the difference is between the two.

+### 4. Use all widgets mention on this lesson

+Make a attractive page layout by using all widgets available on this lesson with `Alignment` ,`Padding` , `Container`,`SizeBox`,

 > **Tip**: Use `Image.network` to display your image.
 Don't forget to post screenshot after you are done to your social networks with hashtag #masterflutter

+## Write a 500-word blog to summarize your practice with this lesson's widgets and layout.

 ## Resources